The Amplituhedron BCFW Triangulation: Definitions for BCFW Cells

 \begin{definition} Let the map $\Psi : \mathcal{CD}_{n,k} \to \mathcal{OP}_{n,k}$ define \emph{the BCFW $\oplus$-diagram that corresponds to a chord diagram} by the following procedure.
 Consider $D \in \mathcal{CD}_{n,k}$ with chords $c_1,\dots,c_k$.
 The shape of the Young diagram $\Psi(D)$ is determined by an $n$-step lattice walk that outlines its rim.
 We take a unit step down at every $i \in [n]$ such that $(i,i+1)$ starts a chord, and take a step left otherwise.
 We assign the corresponding labels $1,\dots,n$ to the rows and columns of the diagram, as in Example~\ref{example3oplus}.
 We then fill $\Psi(D)$ from bottom to top, iterating over the chords $c_k,\dots,c_1$.
 In the row of~$c_l = (i_l,i_l+1,j_l,j_l+1)$, we first identify the suffix of boxes whose column label is smaller than~$j_l$.
 Then, \begin{samepage} \begin{enumerate} \itemsep0.25em \item Write \fbox{$\bigcirc\bigcirc\cdots\bigcirc\bigplus$} in that suffix, though some of the $\bigcirc$ may already be there. \item Fill with \fbox{$\bigcirc$} the column of boxes above each $\bigcirc$ in the suffix. \item Write \fbox{$\bigplus\bigcirc\cdots\bigcirc\bigplus\bigplus$} in the remaining \emph{empty} boxes of the row, which may be nonconsecutive. \end{enumerate} \end{samepage} This map is demonstrated by Examples~\ref{example3chords} and~\ref{example3oplus}, or the more complicated Example~\ref{example9} below. \end{definition}

-\begin{prop} The map $\Psi$ from chord diagrams to $\oplus$-diagrams is well defined and one-to-one. \end{prop}
+\begin{prop} The map $\Psi$ from chord diagrams to BCFW $\oplus$-diagrams is well defined and one-to-one. \end{prop}

-\begin{proof} Since there are $k$ segments where chords start, the walk determining the rim of the diagram fits in a $k \times (n-k)$ rectangle.
-The suffix considered for each row contains at least the rightmost box, because $(i_{l\ast},i_{l\ast}+1)$ is a segment under the chord $c_l$ where no chord starts.
-Clearly, that box is still empty, so writing~$\bigplus$ there does not violate Item~(c) of Definition~\ref{bcfw-oplus}.
+\begin{proof} Items~(a) and (b) of Definition~\ref{bcfw-oplus} are straightforward to verify, so we check (c) and~(d).
+Since there are $k$ segments where chords start, the walk determining the rim of the diagram fits in a $k \times (n-k)$ rectangle.
+The suffix considered for each row contains at least the rightmost box, because $(i_{l\ast}+1,i_{l\ast}+2)$ is a segment under the chord $c_l$ where no chord starts.
+Clearly, that box is still empty, so writing~$\bigplus$ there does not violate item~(c) of Definition~\ref{bcfw-oplus}.
 At least three empty boxes are available outside the suffix, because markers $\{n-2,n-1,n\}$ are never smaller than~$j_m$ for any chord $c_m \in \{c_l,\dots,c_k\}$.
 Item~(d) follows since any~$\bigcirc$ between the 2nd and 3rd~$\bigplus$ has arisen from a suffix of a lower row.
-Items (a) and~(b) are straightforward.
+Hence, $\Psi$ is well-defined.

 To see that $\Psi$ is one-to-one, first note that the segments $(i_l,i_l+1)$ where chords start can be recovered from the shape of $\Psi(D)$.
 The segment $(j_l,j_l+1)$ where a chord $c_l$ ends given $c_{l+1},\dots,c_k$ is revealed by the column label of the 3rd~$\bigplus$ which is either~$j_l$, or~$i_{m\ast}+1$ if some~$i_m=j_l$.
 The assumption that $c_l$ can not intersect such $c_m$ uniquely determines $j_l$ in the latter case. \end{proof}